Scaling MLPs: A Tale of Inductive Bias: Background

 \paragraph{MLPs.} The multi-layer perceptron has its origins in \citet{rosenblatt1958perceptron}, serving as an extension to the classic Perceptron with its hidden layers however fixed to random initialization. \citet{ivakhnenko1965cybernetic} devised the first method to update the hidden layers through \textit{self-organization}. \citet{4039068} then introduced the idea to train the parameters with stochastic gradient descent.
 Mathematically, an MLP of depth $L \in \mathbb{N}$ can be described very efficiently; given an input $\bm{x} \in \mathbb{R}^{d}$, it applies a series of linear transformations, interleaved with an element-wise non-linearity $\sigma:\mathbb{R} \xrightarrow[]{}\mathbb{R}$:

 where we define $\bm{x}^{(0)} := \bm{x}$ and $\bm{W}^{(l)} \in \mathbb{R}^{d_l \times d_{l-1}}$ for $l=1, \dots, L$ are the learnable weight matrices.
 For the sake of readability, we omit the biases.
 This mathematical simplicity makes the MLP a very attractive model to study from a theoretical perspective (albeit still very far from trivial) and indeed many works frame their results around this more general model class.
 When used for vision, the input tensor $\bm{x} \in \mathbb{R}^{h \times w \times 3}$ is flattened into a vector $\operatorname{vec}(\bm{x}) \in \mathbb{R}^{3hw}$ and then passed through the MLP.
 Notice how such an architecture completely lacks locality and weight sharing, every unit simply processes the entire image at once.
-More worryingly, the vectorization $\operatorname{vec}$ could be applied in any way, i.e. any permutation of $\bm{x}$ looks identical to an MLP.
+More worryingly, the vectorization $\operatorname{vec}$ could be applied in any way, i.e. any permutation of $\bm{x}$ looks identical to an MLP.\\[2mm] We want to highlight that MLPs of course are not completely free of inductive bias, in the sense that they encourage learning a hierarchical feature structure.
+On the other hand, there is no vision-specific inductive bias present in MLPs, which is the main setting we investigate here.
+We refer to \citet{battaglia2018relational} for a more in-depth treatment of inductive bias.

-\paragraph{Convolutions.} The MLP is a very general model and has no structure built into it to make it more suitable for specific tasks.
+\paragraph{Convolutions.} The MLP is a very general model and has no structure built into it to make it more suitable for vision tasks.
 A convolution on the other hand was designed specifically for vision with desirable characteristics incorporated into the model.
 A convolution can be viewed as a special case of an MLP, where the weight matrix $\bm{W}$ is very structured by being sparse and having shared entries, leading to spatially localized learning.
 This can be most easily illustrated in the case of convolving a $2\times3 \times 1$ image $\bm{x}$ with a $2\times2$ filter $\bm{f}$ as the following matrix multiplication:

 Here $\operatorname{vec}$ denotes the standard, row-wise vectorization-scheme to flatten the image.
 Instead of operating with a dense matrix as the MLP, the convolution uses a structured matrix $\bm{W}_{\bm{f}}$ tailored to the task of vision, leading to a better inductive bias.
 Moreover, a convolution exhibits translation-equivariance, i.e. shifts of images are processed equivalently to the original.
 Crucially, in contrast to the MLP, a convolution severely suffers if a permutation is applied to the image.